kai-vu/site/theses/LS_tempfor.md

 #### How
-Using a temporal graph of purchasing data, with data in the form (restaurant_id, bought, product_id, "2022-03-14"), and auxiliary data such as a food knowledge graph describing characteristics of products and recipes (https://foodkg.github.io/), the aim is to predict which products should be sold in specific periods, and to try to do so in an explainable way using temporal rulemining (for example the TLogic framework mentioned below).
+Using a temporal graph of purchasing data, with data in the form (restaurant_id, bought, product_id, "2022-03-14"), and auxiliary data such as a <a href="https://foodkg.github.io/">food knowledge graph</a> describing characteristics of products and recipes, the aim is to predict which products should be sold in specific periods, and to try to do so in an explainable way using temporal rulemining (for example the TLogic framework mentioned below).

 So, from the statement:
 (TAKE, bought, FritesBelges, “2022-03-14”)